puikinsh/concept/README.md

 ## Support

-For support, please open an issue in the GitHub repository or contact support@yourcompany.com.
+For support, please open an issue in the GitHub repository.

-## Credits
+## Changelog

-- Original Concept template design
+### Version 3.0.0 (2025-08-27)
+- Updated Bootstrap to 5.3.8
+- Updated Vite to 7.1.3
+- Updated all dependencies to latest stable versions
+- Added comprehensive CLAUDE.md documentation for AI-assisted development
+- Improved build performance and development experience
-- Bootstrap team for the excellent framework
+- See [CHANGELOG.md](CHANGELOG.md) for detailed changes
-- All open-source library contributors